INCF/nineml-python/README.rst

 lib9ML
 ======

-`nineml` is a Python library for reading, writing, validating and manipulating models defined in the NineML language (http://nineml.net).
+lib9ML is a Python library for reading, writing, validating and manipulating models defined in the NineML language (see http://nineml.net).

 * Documentation: http://nineml.readthedocs.org
 * Mailing list: nineml-users@incf.org